 Most smokers and vapers have made this mistake at least once.
 Vapers sometimes call it being “nic sick.”
 It often happens by using a higher nicotine level than normal, or a new device that delivers more nicotine than you expect.
 You vape a little too much a little too fast and boom, it’s time to sit down for a while.
 That’s nic sickness.
 The remedy is simply to stop vaping.

-Although sceience suggests there are actual health benefits to some that use nicotine, it’s still a drug.
+Although science suggests there are actual health benefits to some that use nicotine, it’s still a drug.
 Nicotine is not recommended for people with serious heart disease or cardiovascular conditions.
 For that group, any kind of strong stimulant could possibly trigger a serious cardiac event.
 Of course, people with heart disease are unlikely to be thrill-vaping their way to a nic buzz anyway.
+(Vaping is still a much lower risk than smoking for people with cardiovascular conditions, of course.)

-If that happened, or if someone had a nightmare DIY mixing accident where they drenched themselves in nicotine and were unable to wash it off before absorbing a dangerous quantity, the symptoms could be truly terrible:
+If that happened, or if someone had a nightmare DIY mixing accident where they drenched themselves in very high-strength nicotine and weren’t able to wash it off before absorbing a dangerous quantity, the symptoms could be truly terrible:

 The more you use nicotine, the more likely you are to become dependent on it.
 And the more you like that buzz, the more likely you are to keep going for it over and over.
-When you start craving the sensations you get from nicotine and using it more often, that’s the beginning of dependence, or “addiction.”
+When you start craving the sensations you get from nicotine and using it more often, that’s the beginning of dependence, or what some people call addiction.

 But is vaping really an addiction?
 Psychologists generally define addiction as compulsive behavior repeated despite the knowledge that it will harm the user.
 That would certainly include smoking, but it’s a stretch to define vaping nicotine as addiction, since it doesn’t cause any harm we know of.
 It’s not merely physical dependence or frequent use that defines an addiction.